Coming and Going

 Please refer questions regarding damages and billing to your Resident Advisor or Resident Director.

-If a student needs to remain on campus more than 24 hours after their last final exam or after 12noon on May 16th, an Extended Stay Request Form must be submitted by May 4th at 11:59pm.
+If a student needs to remain on campus after noon on Thursday, May 16th, an Extended Stay Request Form must be submitted.

 Reasons to Request Extended Stay:

 - Participation in commencement